tixqz/authboss-rbac-example/README.md

 # authboss-rbac-example

-example for rbac with authboss
+Example for rbac with authboss - naive implementation.

+!!!!!!Never use it in prod!!!!!!